-Cecile Devaud is an Associate Professor in Mechanical and Mechatronics Engineering.
+Cecile Devaud is a Professor in Mechanical and Mechatronics Engineering.
 She is also a member of Waterloo Engineering’s Fire Research Group and the Waterloo Institute for Sustainable Energy.

 Her research group focuses on Computational Fluid Dynamics (CFD) for turbulent reacting flows.
 They are interested in developing and implementing new mathematical models for problems related to turbulent mixing, flame stabilization and emissions.
 Applications are diverse; ranging from aero and automotive engines to fire scenario analysis.
 More recently, some research activities have been devoted to numerical simulations of two-phase flows and compartment fires related to the nuclear industry.